 It is a Class 1 Misdemeanor to carry a concealed firearm without the appropriate permit, with penalties resulting in up to 12 months of jail and a $2,500 fine for the first offense.
 The second offense is a Class 6 felony, which penalties resulting in 1-5 years of jail time and a $2,500 fine.

 There are a myriad of defenses for concealed weapons violations based on the circumstances of your case.
-Give us a call today at (757) 464-9224 so we can determine the best defense for you!
+Give us a call at (757) 464-9224 or contact us online so we can determine the best defense for you!